 1. Choose a font and the text on your computer.
 Print it out in the desired size.

 2. Cut the words out and put them on your piece of wood.
 If the size of the text is right you can move on to the next step.
-Otherwise you have to repeat step one.
+If not, you have to repeat step one.

-3. Draw with chalk on the back of the words.
-Tape the words down on the wood with masking tape, chalk side down.
-Now you can trace the letters with a pencil.
+3. Draw with chalk on the back of the paper.
+Tape the paper down on the wood with masking tape, chalk side down.
+Trace the letters with a pencil.

-4. Remove the paper.
-You will now have your letters on the wood.
-Because chalk is so easy to remove it’s best to trace a few words, paint and trace the next few words.
-Otherwise your letters are long gone before you get to them.
-The fact that it’s easy to remove can also be a good thing.
-Because it doesn’t take much work to clean the lines up when you’re done.
+4. Remove the paper and reveal the letters on the wood.
+Chalk is really easy to remove so it’s best to work line by line.
+Just trace the first words, paint them and repeat for the next words.
+Otherwise your letters are long gone before you get to paint them.
+The fact that it’s easy to remove can also be a good thing: it doesn’t take much work to clean the lines up when you’re done!

 5. Now it’s time to paint the letters.
 I used acrylic paint and a small paintbrush.
-When the paint is dry you can start whit tracing the next few words, until all the letters are painted on your sign.
+When the paint is dry you can repeat the process until your sign is completely done.

 6. You’re sign is ready for display!